dxw/playbook/_includes/sections/working-here/managing-your-day-to-day-work.md

 - We do not ever disclose people's personal data to anyone outside dxw unless specifically instructed, and are satisfied that it is legal to do so

-If you have any questions about data protection, talk to Harry.
+If you have any questions about data protection, talk to the Data Protection Officer, Gurps.

 #### Protective marking scheme